 Price: From £15 per night

 Wild Camping In Devon: Everything You Need To Know

 DISCLAIMER: Below we give general advice, but we always recommend staying in an official campsite.
 If you choose to go wild camping/dispersed camping, then make sure you do so with someone who already knows the area where you’re planning on camping for your own safety.

 Like other areas of England, wild camping in Devon is not technically allowed, however people still do it.
 Although campers are allowed to pitch their tent if they have the permission of a landowner.
 That’s often easier said than done though.

 Yet the scenic coastline and tranquil countryside that exists in Devon makes it a tempting destination for wild camping, whether you’ve got permission or not.

-Therefore if you are planning to free camp in Devon – and can’t be swayed to stay in a campsite instead – then you should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
+With that the case, if you are planning to wild camp in Devon – and can’t be swayed to stay in a campsite instead – then you should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.